isomerpages/moe-cjc/_admission/Info for JC1 Student & Parents/Information on Mother Tongue Languages.md

 </p>
 <ul>
 <li>
-<p>Students who have obtained a D7 or better in Higher MTL at O-level as
+<p>Students who have obtained a D7 or better in Higher MTL at O-Level as
 they would have been deemed to have fulfilled the MTL requirement for local university application/ admission.&nbsp;</p>
 </li>